What is a Heart Healthy Diet?

 Menopause, a natural phase in a woman’s life, is marked by hormonal fluctuations, particularly a decline in oestrogen levels.
 This hormonal shift is not only responsible for the various symptoms associated with menopause but also plays a significant role in altering cardiovascular dynamics.

-The Significance of Metabolic Health
+The Significance of Metabolic Health in Midlife

 Metabolism, the process by which our bodies convert food into energy, undergoes changes during menopause.
 As oestrogen levels decline, there’s a tendency for weight gain, particularly around the middle.